The dingo—Australia's only native canid—is descended from south Asian wolves. The current scientific name is Canis familiaris.

 Are dingoes dangerous?

 While dingoes have the potential to be dangerous to humans, in reality the incidence of attacks on humans is relatively rare.
-The risk of dangerous behaviour is greatly increased in dingoes that have become habituated to humans through feeding or other encouragement.
+The risk of dangerous behaviour is greatly increased in dingoes that have become familiar and habituated to humans through feeding or other encouragement.

 The department's website provides information on how to respond in the rare event of being threatened or attacked by a dingo.